 - The wealth cash flow distributed from your wealth machine should be less than the annual growth of your wealth machine (which grows at the annual rate of return).
 This is because the wealth machine needs to distribute cash flow and have enough assets to keep up with inflation.
 If all is paid out and spent, the wealth machine will get smaller and smaller.

 Stage 9: Financial Freedom

 Once you are past stage 7, the rest is the stuff of fairy tales.

 Financial Freedom happens when your stable Wealth Machine(s) can provide more than your annual expenses and one or two extravagant things previously not considered.

 What is life if you slog so hard and do not get to enjoy it?

 When a person reaches financial freedom, he can throw in a few things that they have denied their family for the longest time, be it the premium car that they wanted, or one more holiday for the year.

-The difference here is that these new spending goals weren’t a consideration before this stage of their lives.
+The difference is that these new spending goals weren’t considered before this stage of their lives.